peter-leonov/webhooks-proxy-tunnel/README.md

     ( cd worker && npm i && npm run deploy )
     ```

-1. Then open the `*.worker.dev` URL from the deploment output and follow the instructions there (last 30 seconds).
+1. Then open the `*.worker.dev` URL from the deployment output and follow the instructions there (last 30 seconds).

 ## Previous art